-Hartlepool BC has taken advice from the RSPB following consultation on version 1 of this report and has taken the emphasis off of this policy for mitigating LSE and has embedded mitigation within the appropriate policies.
+Hartlepool BC has taken advice from the RSPB following consultation on version 1 of this report and has taken the emphasis off of this policy for mitigating LSE.
 In version 1 there was a general presumption that mitigation would be sought via the HRA process at the detailed development control planning application stage.
-This has been changed.
+The revised approach is that developers will be led by stronger policy wording and by a published Mitigation Strategy and Delivery Plan, which includes local guidance on SANGS requirements and a formula for financial contributions.